wendyverdonk93/docs/content/faq/risk-and-fraud/how-to-accept-an-uncleared-transaction.md

 Under the contact details in your MultiSafepay Control, you can add an email address to enable receiving email notifications informing you about received uncleared transactions.

-#### An uncleared transaction can only be accepted through your MultiSafepay Control.
-If no action is taken to accept the uncleared transaction, the authorization will automatically expire after 5 days.
+_An uncleared transaction can only be accepted through your MultiSafepay Control.
+If no action is taken to accept the uncleared transaction, the authorization will automatically expire after 5 days_
-***

 ## Evaluate the Transaction Amount
 Ask yourself if the transaction amount (of a purchase) is higher (or lower) than average.
 Are you willing to risk that this payment will be revoked after you have delivered your product and /or service?
 Consider whether the amount is unusually high compared to the average order value in your webshop.